-Contemporary publishing relating to the history of the book.
+Contemporary publishing relating to the global history of the book and the history of libraries.
+Material about or demonstrating historic and modern book-making processes and techniques.

-Volumes representing or demonstrating significant developments in manuscript or print production (NE England, UK, western Europe, North Africa, Asia); material manuscript and printed book production or ownership in NE England.
+Volumes representing or demonstrating significant developments in manuscript or print production globally

+Material representing or demonstrating manuscript and printed book production, circulation and collecting in NE England.

-Volumes (or collections) with a provenance of significance, or where there are annotations or other evidence of use or amendment, particularly material with an association with existing named collections.
+Volumes (or collections) with a provenance of significance, annotations or other evidence of engagement with the physical book or its contents (I.e. evidencing the social and cultural history of books), including material with an association with existing named collections.